17. THEY DON’T HAVE A PLAN FOR INTENTIONAL PARENTING!

 And he would be right.
 No one asked me to break into their peaceful moment at Starbucks with the gospel.
 But what if I did?

 Dixon is right when he says I would likely have asked him why he thought he had to the “right” to interrupt people with his condemnations.
 And he WAS condemning them for NOT being in church.
 Quite John the Baptist of him.
 It seems strange to this unwashed, uncircumcised Philistine that Dixon dreams about going into places of business and condemning people he doesn’t know.
-Maybe the people at Starbucks were Observant Jews, Catholics, Seventh Day Adventists, Seventh Day Baptists, or even garden variety Evangelicals who attend houses of worship on Saturday.
+Maybe the people at Starbucks were Observant Jews, Catholics, Seventh-Day Adventists, Seventh-Day Baptists, or even garden-variety Evangelicals who attend houses of worship on Saturday.
 Dixon judges the patrons at Starbucks without having sufficient evidence to do so.

 People have a right to shop, eat, walk, and play in peace.
 Unfortunately, Evangelical zealots believe their right to evangelize supersedes your right to peace, quiet, and a nut-free life.
 If Larry actually went into a Starbucks and fulfilled in real life his dream, he would be breaking the law.
 You see, the U.S. Constitution guarantees Dixon’s right to evangelize in public spaces, but not in private parks, institutions, malls, and businesses.
 Dixon, by breaking the law also breaks the law of God.
 Romans 13:1 states: Let every soul be subject unto the higher powers.
 For there is no power but of God: the powers that be are ordained of God.
 Dixon could legally stand in front of Starbucks and preach, hand out tracts, and condemn people for not being in church or being gay to his heart’s content.
 Unlike Dixon, I actually took the gospel to the streets for a number of years.
-I publicly preached on street corners throughout southeast Ohio, and in Columbus, Washington D.C. and New Orleans.
+I publicly preached on street corners throughout southeast Ohio, and in Columbus, Washington D.C., and New Orleans.
 I handed out thousands of tracts and witnessed one-on-one to countless people.
 But what I didn’t do is invade people’s private space, nor did I tell them that I wanted to be fake friends with them.
 I was certainly outspoken, but I also respected the wishes and space of others.
 Going into a Starbucks and preaching was never on my radar.
 First, doing so was against the law.
 Second, it was rude.
 And third, to what end?
-I sure told those coffee- swilling sinners the truth, bless God.
+I sure told those coffee-swilling sinners the truth, bless God.
 And how many of them followed after you to your house of worship?
 That’s a rhetorical question, by the way.
 The answer is NONE!

 If I were still an Evangelical preacher, what would trouble me the most about Dixon’s story is the Jesus-less gospel he preached.
 Sure, Dixon gives passing mention to Jesus, but the thrust of his message is what?
 What are you guys doing here?
 Why aren’t you in church?
 Has Starbucks become your church?

 Dixon is preaching a common gospel found in Evangelical circles — especially among Baptists.
 “Go to church and thou shalt be saved,” says this gospel.
 Inside the Evangelical version of the Masonic or Mormon Temple, “secrets” will be revealed.
 Typical Evangelical modus operandi is to get naive people in the door, lower their inhibitions with “cool” music, and then tell them just enough Jesus for them to walk the sawdust trail and get s-a-v-e-d.
-It’s only after people have been saved that they learn that their continued salvation and eternal happiness requires a long list of works.
+It’s only after people have been saved that they learn that their continued salvation and eternal happiness require a long list of works.
 Chief on that list is attending church every time the doors are open.
 Well, that and tithing.

 Perhaps Dixon is just sharing different ways to evangelize people; though I sincerely wonder how effective it is to go into Starbucks and condemn patrons for sipping on coffee instead of Jesus.
 My advice to Evangelical zealots is that they stop with all the magic tricks and games they use to “attract” people to the gospel.
 Instead, just be brutally honest.
 Tell people the truth about the requirements for salvation and continued membership in the Club.
 Let sinners know that they will be expected to devote Sundays and Wednesdays and other nights throughout the year listening to preaching, studying the Bible, and hearing boring, monotonous praise and worship music played and sung by rocker wannabees.
 Let them know that their family and sex life will have to align with teachings found in a Bronze Age religious text.
 Let them know their children will be expected to attend indoctrination classes from elementary school through college.
 There will be fun, food, and fellowship, but lots of Fundamentalist dogma too.
 Let them know that, in time, the church family will become more important than their flesh and blood family.
 And most of all, tell them they will be on a finance company-like contract.
 This contract requires them to pay ten percent of their gross income each week to the church, and several times a year they will be expected to make balloon payments called mission offerings, faith promise offerings, Lottie Moon offerings, and love offerings.
 And surely they should be told that sometimes God will tell their preacher to ask for additional money for buildings, trips, and anything else the preacher/church board fancies.